 City belatedly found slightly more control in possession but a last-ditch interception was required from Fernando in the 62nd minute, with Zamora poised to restore QPR's lead.

-Edin Dzeko departed with an injury only four minutes after coming on as a substitute and City's misery appeared complete when Demichelis put Austin's cross into his own net under pressure from Zamora in the 76th minute, after Fernando had ceded possession to Fernando Vargas.
+Edin Dzeko departed with an injury only four minutes after coming on as a substitute and City's misery appeared complete when Demichelis put Austin's cross into his own net under pressure from Zamora in the 76th minute, after Fernando had gifted possession to Eduardo Vargas.

 Again Aguero led a lone charge for the visitors, rounding Green only to see Dunne clear his shot from the goalmouth.
 Dunne's centre-back partner Steven Caulker then nodded a header from replacement James Milner off the line, and Green was forced to deny Toure in the 80th minute.